1. What kind of “radiation” is used by mobile phones and base stations?

 Radio base station antennas are installed in such a way that the general public exposure levels are below established exposure limits.
 The limits have been set with wide margins to protect everyone, including children and teenagers.
 Furthermore, typical exposure levels in the neighbourhood are a few per cent, or less, of the radio wave exposure limits.

-15. Are there any safety issues with the 5G technology?
+13. Are there any safety issues with 5G and 6G mobile technologies?

-5G equipment, whether it be mobile devices or base stations, meet the same safety standards as the equipment used in earlier mobile networks.
-Existing radio wave exposure limits are applicable also for the new frequency bands that are being made available for 5G.
+Current 5G and future 6G equipment, whether it be mobile devices or base stations, must meet the same safety standards as the radio equipment used in earlier mobile networks.
+Existing international radio wave exposure limits are applicable for all the frequency bands that are used for 5G today and for 6G from around 2030.

-Although the number of connected devices is increasing with 5G, the overall exposure to radio waves is only marginally higher and still far below established limits.
+Although the number of connected devices is increasing with new mobile network generations, the overall exposure to radio waves is only marginally higher and still far below established limits.

 Read more on the website of GSMA.

 Ericsson employs rigid product testing and installation procedures with the goal of ensuring that radio wave exposure levels from our products and network solutions are below established safety limits.
-We also provide public information on radio waves and health, and support independent research to further increase knowledge in this area.
-Since 1996, Ericsson has co-sponsored over 100 studies related to electromagnetic fields and health, mostly through the Mobile & Wireless Forum (MWF) in accordance with World Health Organization (WHO) recommendations.
-To assure scientific independence, there is a firewall in place between industrial sponsors and researchers.
+We also provide public information on radio waves and health, and we have supported independent research to further increase knowledge in this area.
+Between 1996 and 2018, Ericsson co-sponsored over 100 studies related to electromagnetic fields and health, mostly through the Mobile & Wireless Forum (MWF) in accordance with World Health Organization (WHO) recommendations.
+To assure scientific independence, firewalls were in place between industrial sponsors and researchers.

 Read more in brochure from MWF.